You have probably heard about the Robinhood app on YouTube and want to know if it’s available in Turkey, right?

 But do not lose hope!
-Meantime, you can still find some Robinhood Turkey alternatives that have proven reliable (and perhaps even more reliable than Robinhood!).
-The covid-19 stock crash during the first quarter of 2020 showed some vulnerabilities of the Robinhood platform.
+Meantime, you can still find a good Robinhood Turkey alternative that has proven reliable (more reliable than Robinhood!).
+The covid-19 stock crash during the first quarter of 2020 showed some vulnerabilities in the Robinhood platform.
 The app collapsed several times, and investors could not trade during the most volatile markets in history.
 The company is facing some lawsuits due to these outages.

 Besides, Robinhood has faced several security breaches in revealing sensitive information about its clients, and, at one point, it even allowed “infinite leverage” that was shortly corrected afterwards.
 Still, it did not avoid significant losses for some clients.

-To help us answer this question, we focused on low-cost, reputable online brokers available in Turkey:
+To help us answer this question, we focused on low-cost, reputable online broker available in Turkey:

 Founded in 1978, IBKR is one of the world’s most trustworthy brokers.
 It offers an enormous range of financial products (stocks, ETFs, Options,…), and low currency conversion fees (FX fees).

 💡 Interactive Brokers also launched IBKR GlobalTrader, a modern mobile trading app to trade Stocks, Options and ETFs, ideal for novice investors.